Storage adapters

 | Filesystem Default | Local dev, single-server prod, git-tracked content | JSON files on disk |

-| Markdown Content collections | Editing existing Astro content collections in place | YAML frontmatter in .md / .mdx files |
+| Markdown Content collections | Editing existing Astro content collections in place | YAML frontmatter, plus supported prose in .md files |

 | In-memory | Tests, ephemeral previews | Process memory (lost on restart) |